CiscoDevNet/AppD-Cloud-Kickstart/README.md

 Customers, partners, and sellers are free to leverage these materials and gain valuable hands-on experience monitoring cloud native applications using AppDynamics.

-This same content can also be delivered as community or corporate WebInners.
+This same content can also be delivered as community or corporate webinars.

 ## Workshop Delivery Approach